orsalmon/kuka_manipulator_gazebo/README.md

 ===========================
 This is a little project in ROS & Gazebo of 3DoF KUKA robotic arm.

-The manipulator gets [x y z] cordinates and calculating linaer trajectory with trapezoidal velocity profile.
+The manipulator gets [x y z] cordinates, duration, and calculating linaer trajectory with trapezoidal velocity profile.

 Prerequisites:
 ==============